Theory of Coulomb blockaded transport in realistic Majorana nanowires

-Fig.\ref{fig:idealCase}(a) does not show the 2e periodic (in $n_g$) part of the Coulomb blockade conductance that appears as the brightest features in the experimental data\cite{Albrecht2016Exponentiala,Shen2018Parity,Vaitiekenas2020Fluxinduced} at the lowest part of the range of Zeeman field.
-This is because the quasiparticle gap in this range of Zeeman field, which is below that shown in Fig.\ref{fig:idealCase}(a), is larger than the charging energy $E_c$, so that the transport is dominated by Cooper-pair transport\cite{vanHeck2016Conductancea}.
+Figure \ref{fig:idealCase}(a) does not show the $2e$ periodic (in $n_g$) part of the Coulomb blockade conductance that appears as the brightest features in the experimental data\cite{Albrecht2016Exponentiala,Shen2018Parity,Vaitiekenas2020Fluxinduced} at the lowest part of the range of Zeeman field.
+This is because the quasiparticle gap in this range of Zeeman field, which is below that shown in Fig. \ref{fig:idealCase}(a), is larger than the charging energy $E_c$, so that the transport is dominated by Cooper-pair transport\cite{vanHeck2016Conductancea}.
 The charging energy $E_c$ is defined by the electrostatic energy

 where $N$ is the total electron number in the Majorana nanowire.
-The range of Zeeman energy plotted in Fig.\ref{fig:idealCase}(a) is where the quasiparticle gap is below $E_c$, so that the conductance is dominated by single-electron transport.
-As will be discussed in more detail in Sec.~\ref{sec:level1_2}, the calculated conductance $G$ is 2e periodic in the gate charge $n_g$.
-As a result, the conductance plot shown in Fig.\ref{fig:idealCase}(a) is representative of the conductance over the entire range of gate charge $n_g$.
+The range of Zeeman energy plotted in Fig. \ref{fig:idealCase}(a) is where the quasiparticle gap is below $E_c$, so that the conductance is dominated by single-electron transport.
+As will be discussed in more detail in Sec.~\ref{sec:level1_2}, the calculated conductance $G$ is $2e$ periodic in the gate charge $n_g$.
+As a result, the conductance plot shown in Fig. \ref{fig:idealCase}(a) is representative of the conductance over the entire range of gate charge $n_g$.
 Note that the CB conductance [e.g. Fig. \ref{fig:idealCase}(a)] in this work is shown in units where the normal state conductance peak (i.e., at high $V_z$) is equal to one.
 This is a natural unit to use in CB situations, and further details of this choice are discussed following Eq. \eqref{tunnel_Lambda}.